 FEEDBACK: Too much jargon.

-SOLUTION: Susan's original language was clear, but very technical.
+SOLUTION: The original game language was clear, but also technical and advanced.

-I wrote whimsical copy that honored the game mechanics AND made our users chuckle.
+I wrote age-appropriate copy that honored the game mechanics AND made our young users chuckle.

 FEEDBACK: Too much reading.